List of highest-grossing action films

-The following is a list of highest-grossing action films of all time; sci-fi, superhero and fantasy films are not included; see List of highest-grossing science fiction films, List of highest-grossing superhero films and List of highest-grossing fantasy films.
+The following is a list of highest-grossing action films of all time.
+The list does not include science fiction, superhero or fantasy films, which are listed separately at the list of highest-grossing science fiction films, list of highest-grossing superhero films and list of highest-grossing fantasy films.

 Highest-grossing action films

 The following is a list of 50 highest grossing action films of time.
 The top 4, which are the only ones to gross $1 billion worldwide, are among the 50 highest-grossing films of all time.
-Mission Impossible is the most frequent franchise with 8 films on the list.
-All of the films have had a theatrical run (including re-releases) since 1989, and films that have not played during this period do not appear on the chart because of ticket-price inflation, population size and ticket purchasing trends not being considered.
-2015 is the most frequent year with 5 films on the list.
+Mission: Impossible and Fast & Furious are the most frequent franchises, with seven films each on the list.
+All of the films have had a theatrical run, including re-releases since 1989, and films that have not played during this period do not appear on the chart because of ticket-price inflation, population size and ticket purchasing trends not being considered.
+2015 is the most frequent year with five films on the list.